dan-leo/masters/thesis/v8/4_results.md

 \label{fig:latencyECL_boxplot}
 \end{figure}

 There is a large discrepancy in the datagram latency between MTN and Vodacom due to Nokia's poor performance.
-Ublox and Quectel show similar characteristics in measurements but differ in reported values with Quectel showing greater differentiation.
+Ublox reports similar characteristics to measurements, but Quectel reports characteristics worse than expected in measurements.

 ### Power Efficiency

 \begin{figure}[ht]
   \subfloat[Measured average power from Appendix \ref{appendix_energy_MP}.
-Huawei has a lower 25\% baseline at 10 uWh.]{
+Huawei has a lower 25\% baseline at 10 $\mu{W}{h}$.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering